Monday, November 23, 2009

 What is the Gospel?

-The question is often asked (not just of the Mormons), “What is the gospel?”
+The question is often asked (not just of LDS), “What is the gospel?”
 For Latter-day Saints, that question is clearly answered in the modern scriptures of the Church, which includes the Book of Mormon and the book of Doctrine and Covenants:

 3 Nephi 27: